Wayilwan Language Resources and Programs…

 Wayilwan Country

-The following programs and activities are currently being delivered by WWA and require ongoing funding for their sustainability -
+The following programs and activities are facilitated and developed by accredited WWA volunteers and are currently being delivered by WWA -

 1. Translation of songs into Wayilwan language

-2. First Nations’ Children/Youth Choir tutorage - Aboriginal children and youth who reside in Warren Shire have opportunity to learn songs in Wayilwan language as part of a choral program
+2. First Nations’ Children/Youth Choir tutorage - Aboriginal children and youth who live in or near Warren have opportunity to learn songs in Wayilwan language as part of a choral program - currently funded NSW Aboriginal Languages Trust, NSW Department of Communities and Justice and in-kind and private financial donations.

 3. Junior and Youth rock band tutorage - children and youth who demonstrate musical talent are tutored to perform the music pieces sung by the Warraan Widji Arts Children/Youth Choir.

-4. Meaningful and culturally sensitive Wayilwan Language lessons under the Wayilwan Gunuya-li (Do with Energy Speak) program at Warren Central School and Warren Preschool Kindergarten Inc. Unfortunately St Mary’s and Warren Central School are currently relying on grant funding.
-St Mary’s is currently waiting for funding to begin the program at the school.
+4. Meaningful and culturally sensitive Wayilwan Language lessons under the Wayilwan Gibaya-li (Speak -Exchange) program at Warren Preschool Kindergarten Inc. , St Mary’s and Warren Central School currently rely on grant funding acquired by WWA for WWA delivered Wayilwan language experiences.

 6. Creation of dances which include Wayilwan language and songs sung in language